danielrd6/ifscube/docs/intro.rst

 ====================

 IFSCube is a python package designed to perform analysis tasks in data cubes of integral field spectroscopy.
-It was originally designed to work with the data from Gemini's Multi-Object Spectrograph (GMOS), and as such, many default parameters are set to work best with this kind of data.
-Using it with data cubes from other instruments should be possible by explicitly setting a few more parameters.
+It was originally intended to be used as part of your own scripts, hopefully making them a lot more concise, and saving you a lot of time.
+However, since everything you can do in a Python script can also be done using an interactive interpreter such as ipython, you can choose to perform your analysis on the fly.

-Keep in mind that this is not a closed software that will be called from the command line and perform the tasks that you might want.
-Instead it is intended to be used as part of your own scripts, hopefully making them a lot more concise, and saving you a lot of time.
-At the same time, since everything you can do in a python script can also be done using an interactive interpreter such as ipython, you can also perform your analysis on the fly.
+During development I found out that some tasks work better as executable programs that the user could call directly from the command line, with options being set by an ASCII configuration file.
+These tasks are the fitting of spectral features in 1D spectra and data cubes, the fitting of rotation models to velocity fields and the inspection of fit results, which are accomplished by the programs :program:`specfit`, :program:`ifscube`, :program:`fit_rotation` and :program:`fit_scrutinizer` respectively.

-For the specific task of fitting spectral features there is an executable script that can be called from the command line, and controlled via an ASCII configuration file.
-This is the recommended method for line fitting, as many of the preparation steps can be easily set up by the configuration parser.
+The preferred data format for IFSCube is the Flexible Image Transport System (FITS) standard.
+However, if you wish to use other formats or perform some preliminary processing of your data, it is enough to subclass the :class:`ifscube.datacube.Cube` or :class:`ifscube.onedspec.Spectrum` classes, substituting the :meth:`__init__` and :meth:`_load` methods.

 Installation instructions
 ==================================================